For years we have wanted to make a Christmas card. Every year we swear we will have one ready by the end of November.

 Mixbook: Beautiful Cards, Difficult Experience

 I tried Mixbook first.
-The card designs were beautiful, and when comparing price for equal items, they offered the lowest price.
+The card designs were beautiful, and when comparing the price for equal items, they offered the lowest price.
 Do keep in mind we did these now, knowing there would be great online deals because of Black Friday and Cyber Monday.
 All 3 companies had very similar coupon code discounts for this particular weekend.
 I made sure and used these codes in order to get the best deal.

 Once I started creating the card in Mixbook, I did get frustrated with their editor.